rafah1/Robot-RACECAR/README.md

 # Robot-RACECAR

-Robot-RACECAR is an autonomous AI racecar, based on a 1/10th scale R/C racing chassis, using a Nvidia Jetson Nano SBC, a single camera input, and a servo controller.
+Robot-RACECAR is an autonomous AI racecar, based on Nvidia a 1/10th scale R/C racing chassis, using a Nvidia Jetson Nano SBC, a single camera input, and a servo controller.
+Robot-RACECAR is inspired in the Nvidia Jetracer.

 ## References